 Tips for Writing a Birth Plan

-Include a contingency plan
+Include a Contingency Plan

 The labor and delivery process will go exactly as your birth plan describes in an ideal situation.
 But sometimes, complications can occur, and preferences such as having a home birth may no longer be safe for you or your unborn child.
-If the unexpected happens, you should consider creating a contingency plan with backup options.
-For example, you may need to have an emergency caesarian.
-In this case, you can specify you’d prefer a gentle c-section or for the medical team to perform a vaginal seeding procedure.

 If you are running out of time before delivery, try reading a book on childbirth preparation or watching a video course to enhance what you already know and present you with more possible choices.
-To learn about options for pain control, birthing positions, delivery methods, and newborn care, tour your birthing facility before you deliver and discover what’s available.

-Birth Plan Frequently Asked Questions
+Frequently Asked Questions

 When should I write a birth plan?